yazidgoogleads/budget-increase-google-ads/README.md

 **Version 2**

-This Google Ads script automates the budget adjustment process for active campaigns labeled with "auto-adjust budget."
+This Google Ads script automates the budget adjustment process for active campaigns.
+It dynamically creates and updates campaign labels to track the last budget change.
 The key features of this script include:

 - **Performance monitoring**